Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 nothing #hide
 ````

-We can examiune the results for the first value of τ:
+We can examine the results for the first value of $\tau$:

 ````@example ConditionalUncertaintyReduction
 DataFrame(tau_summary[1])